Tom Pelphrey

-Thomas J. Pelphrey (born July 28, 1982) is an American actor.
+Thomas Joseph Pelphrey (born July 28, 1982) is an American actor.

 He is known for playing the roles of Jonathan Randall on the CBS television series Guiding Light (for which he won two Daytime Emmy Awards), Mick Dante on As the World Turns, Kurt Bunker on Banshee, Ward Meachum on Iron Fist, Ben Davis on Ozark, Perry Abbott on Outer Range, Don Crowder on Love & Death, Robbie Prendergrast on Task, Joe Mankiewicz in David Fincher's film Mank, and Jason Derek Brown in the true crime film American Murderer.
 For Ozark, he received an Emmy nomination for Outstanding Guest Actor in a Drama Series.
+He received his second Primetime Emmy nomination and won for Outstanding Supporting Actor in a Drama Series in 2026 for his role in Task.

 Early life and education

-Pelphrey was born Thomas J. Pelphrey on July 28, 1982, in Howell Township, New Jersey, to Laurie (née Demgard) and Richard Pelphrey (1950–2007).
+Pelphrey was born Thomas Joseph Pelphrey on July 28, 1982, in Howell Township, New Jersey, to Laurie (née Demgard) and Richard Pelphrey (1950–2007).
 He has one brother named Robert.
 He graduated from Howell High School in 2000, and from Rutgers University (Mason Gross School of the Arts) in 2004 with a Bachelor of Fine Arts degree.

 Career

 Guiding Light

 Pelphrey's first notable role was on the CBS soap opera Guiding Light as Jonathan Randall, the son of Reva Shayne and her late former husband, Richard Winslow.
-He joined the cast in September 2004 and received critical acclaim for his portrayal of anti-hero Jonathan.
+He joined the cast in October 2003 and received critical acclaim for his portrayal of anti-hero Jonathan.

 He was nominated for a Daytime Emmy Award for "Outstanding Younger Actor" in 2005 and won the award the following year.
 He received a third consecutive nomination in the same category in 2007 but lost to Bryton McClure.
 Pelphrey won his second Daytime Emmy Award for "Outstanding Younger Actor" in 2008.